swt30/thesis/chapters/03-models/03-models.md

 I used the shooting method, described above, to solve for the planet's structure.
 At first I was concerned that this method would prove insufficient for the coupled system of ODEs due to the numerical singularity at the centre of the planet.
 I trialled both single and double-shooting approaches, but the single shooting method proved to work acceptably.
-In fact, the singularity proved to be useful
+In fact, the singularity proved to be a useful signal for failed convergence (see @sec:conditions-for-convergence below).

 Compared to @Seager2007, who integrate from the centre of the planet outwards, my code integrates from the outside in.^[Several others take this approach too [e.g. @Rogers2010; @Madhusudhan2012a]]
 This has the advantage of allowing us to specify the surface temperature and pressure as boundary conditions rather than specifying a central pressure and temperature
 These surface boundary conditions are more closely linked to observable parameters than the boundary conditions at the core.

-I used a Lagrangian system, where the mass interior to a given shell is the independent variable; this is already reflected in [@eq:mass-continuity; @eq:pressure-gravity; @eq:adiabatic-temperature-gradient].
+I used a Lagrangian system, where the mass interior to a given shell is the independent variable; this is already reflected in [@eq:mass-continuity; @eq:pressure-gravity; @eq:adiabatic-temperature-gradient], which are written in the form $dx/dm=...$
 It is in contrast to the Eulerian co-ordinate system used by @Seager2007, who take the radius $r$ as the independent variable.
 The Lagrangian formulation is more stable under numerical integration;^[@Rogers2012] I also found it more convenient to be able to specify differentiated planets in terms of mass fractions rather than radial distances.